Hardware Design Frontends#

 main()

-Run this file with python heartbeat_migen.py to compile your Migen design down to a GDS and automatically display it in KLayout.
+Run this file with python3 heartbeat_migen.py to compile your Migen design down to a GDS and automatically display it in KLayout.

 In this example, the Heartbeat class describes a design as a Migen module, and the main() function implements the build flow.
 The flow begins by using Migen’s built-in functionality for exporting the design as a file named “heartbeat.v”.
 The rest of the flow uses SC’s core API to take this Verilog file and feed it into a basic asicflow build, as described in the Quickstart guide.
 For more info on how Migen works, see the Migen docs.